 Golfers Who Won 3 of the 4 Majors: Just Short of Career Grand Slam

-How many golfers have won three of the four majors — have achieved three-quarters of the Career Grand Slam?
-So far, only the 12 golfers below.
-(That's not counting the five so far who did achieve the Career Grand Slam: Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus, Tiger Woods.)
+How many golfers have won three of the four majors — have achieved three-quarters of the Career Grand Slam, without then going on to complete the career slam?
+So far, only the 11 golfers below.
+(The six so far who did achieve the Career Grand Slam are Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus, Tiger Woods and Rory McIlroy.)

 Active Golfers One Major Away from Career Grand Slam

-There are three golfers currently active on the PGA Tour who have won three out of the four majors.
+There are two golfers currently active on the PGA Tour who have won three out of the four majors.

 Phil Mickelson (6 wins in majors)